-BCC is a church, a non-profit organization that is exempt from wealth tax and income tax on its church activities according to the Taxation Act § 2-32 (1).
-Moreover, BCC is a non-profit and charitable organization exempt from tax on economic activities, including leasing of real estate, by turnover of less than NOK 140 000, see the Taxation Act. § 2-32 (2).
-The same applies to Norwegian local churches affiliated to BCC.
+BCC is a church and a non-profit organization that is exempt from wealth tax and income tax on its church activities according to the Taxation Act § 2-32 (1).
+As a non-profit and charitable organization, BCC is exempt from tax on economic activities, including leasing of real estate, by turnover of less than NOK 140 000, see the Taxation Act. § 2-32 (2).
+The same applies to local Norwegian churches affiliated with BCC.

 Below is a general insight into the guidelines for BCC and affiliated local churches in Norway.

 Taxes and duties 3